Message from the department head

 In case you do not yet know, the University of Tennessee is on a journey to become a Top-25 ranked public institution, and the College of Engineering is leading the way.
 Now is a great time to become a part of our department’s family, as new people are joining us and activities are happening everywhere you look.
 In the past four years, we have added 24 new faculty, with two more hires in MABE approved for 2015–2016.
 The recent growth has included MABE’s first and second Governor’s Chairs, Suresh Babu and Uday Vaidya, who lead a thrust group in advanced manufacturing, which is teamed up with ORNL’s manufacturing demonstration facility.
 Vaidya is CTO of the newly announced 259 million IACME.

 Our department is now home to seven winners of the prestigious National Science Foundation CAREER award and has increased research expenditures by nearly 300 percent per faculty in the last decade.
-The Institute of Biomedical Engineering (iBME) was established in Spring 2013 and provides a focal point for BME activities at the university and medical center at a time of explosive growth in the field.

 If you are a potential graduate student, now is a great time to consider joining the department.
 With so many new faculty and facilities, and a top national laboratory down the road, opportunities abound to pursue cutting-edge research in interesting areas such as energy storage, bio-inspired propulsion, human-robot interaction, and much more.
 Our alumni are employed in top positions throughout the world in academia, industry, and national labs.
 I invite you to explore our faculty webpages and research programs and get in touch with people working in areas of interest to you.